 I wrote Colorado Rocks: A Guide to Geologic Sites in the Centennial State and am working on the second edition of the Roadside Geology of New Mexico.
 I love thinking about landscapes, which took me to study geology; I earned my MS and PhD from the University of New Mexico.

 Runner & Coach

-Magdalena is a two-time Olympic Marathon Trials qualifier (2012, 2016), a geologist, and mom of three children.
+I am a two-time Olympic Marathon Trials qualifier (2012, 2016).
 I ran the 2012 Trials while 12 weeks pregnant, and ran the 2016 Marathon Trials 16 weeks after the birth of my second daughter.
 I ran for the University of Oregon, specializing in the 5000m.

 I started Bun on the Run to document my journey through pregnancy and elite running in 2012.
 I felt there was a lot to share about working to blend high-level athletics with life.
-At the time I was working on my PhD in geology at the University of New Mexico.
-After completing my graduate studies, I wanted to stay in New Mexico, where I grew up and where most of my family still lives.
-I turned to entrepreneurial work in the scientific and software realms.
+At the time I was working on my PhD in geology at the University of New Mexico and running my hardest.
+My second Olympic Trials came in 2016.
+I ran the marathon in Los Angeles, loving every moment of the race, watched by my husband, two daughters, and my parents.

 I love to share the geologic information I have learned with people.
 Pretty much anyone who has hiked with me knows I have trouble keeping quiet about the rocks and landscape features!
 I also have a lot of fun applying my science background to textiles and other fun items: I run an Etsy shop that uses nature-inspired imagery to make scarves, shirts, bags, and more.